-- Home to school travel and transport guidance https://www.gov.uk/government/publications/home-to-school-travel-and-transport-guidance This is Government statutory guidance and LAs must have regard to it.
+- Home to school travel and transport guidance.
+This is Government statutory guidance and LAs must have regard to it.
 Topics covered include: eligibility, suitable transport, training of drivers and escorts, LA policies and appeals. - Your LA's own transport policy.
 This must be published on the LA's website.
 You should be able to find it under the 'Local Offer'.
 You should be aware that some LAs have policies that do not comply with the law or government guidance.
 In particular, beware of policies that only consider children with SEND under distance criteria or restrict transport to particular groups of children such as those with severe learning difficulties or attending special schools.
-If you are in any doubt, ring the DSA helpline. - SEND Code of Practice: 0 to 25 years (2014) SEND code of practice: 0 to 25 years GOV.UK (www.gov.uk) Paragraphs 4.48 to 4.51 cover transport - Local Government Ombudsman transport complaints School transport Local Government and Social Care Ombudsman t.
-0333 1212 300 w. downs-syndrome.org.uk
+If you are in any doubt, ring the DSA helpline. - SEND Code of Practice: 0 to 25 years (2014) SEND code of practice: Paragraphs 4.48 to 4.51 cover transport - Local Government Ombudsman transport complaints School transport